fangfufu/Linux-Fake-Background-Webcam/README.md

 have already configured akvcam via webcamoid, you need to modify the configuration files yourself.

-Please note that if you use Akvcam, ``fake.py`` hangs when you try to exit the script, so you have to press ``Ctrl + \`` twice to terminate the script.
-Due to this bug, please avoid using Akvcam with Docker.

 ## Installing with Docker
 Please refer to [DOCKER.md](DOCKER.md).
 The updated Docker related files were added by [liske](https://github.com/liske).